luiscastro193/shuffler/README.md

 # shuffler
-Shuffles a list of items
+Shuffles a list of items.
+Items must be separated by line breaks.